Standard Window Dimensions & Measurements

 The rough opening is the framed space in your wall where the window fits.
 It’s usually 2-3 inches larger than the actual window measurement to allow proper installation and insulation.

-Common Window Sizes by Type (Double-Hung, Casement, Picture & More)
+Common Window Sizes (Double-Hung, Casement, Picture & More)

 Double-hung windows are America’s most popular choice.
 Standard widths range from 24 to 48 inches.
 Common heights span 36 to 72 inches.